tamatebox/moode-artwork/README.md

 # moode-artwork

 Bash script for the [Moode audio player](https://moodeaudio.org) to send now playing album artwork to a running flaschen-taschen server.
-In my case, this allows displaying live album art from  on a 64x64 rgb led matrix connected to my raspberry pi.
+In my case, this allows displaying live album art from MPD, Spotify and AirPlay on a 64x64 rgb led matrix connected to my raspberry pi.

 ## Notes